InebriatedSquirrel/Seagulls/README.md

 1. Server branches will beleted by the lead technical director
 2. When a server branch is deleted, it will remain listed on your local machine
-3. To delete this branch, click on the branches icon
+3. To delete this branch, click on the branches icon IN YOUR DESKTOP CLIENT
 4. Click delete branch